 Later he moved to San Sebastian, Basque Country, to study at ‘Musikene’, the conservatory of the city.
 There he had the opportunity to learn from some renowned musicians, among others: Jordy Rossy, Perico Sambeat, Joaquín Chacón, José Luis Gámez and Guillermo Klein.
 Juan Rodrigo took part in Heineken Jazzaldia, one of the most important jazz festivals of Spain, playing with his band Juan Santaolalla trio during two consecutive years.

-One year later, Juan Rodrigo decide to dedicate more time to playing and move to Amsterdam to do a Master in Music, specialized in Jazz guitar, at the conservatory of Amsterdam.
+A couple of years later, Juan Rodrigo move to Amsterdam to do a Master in Music, specialized in Jazz guitar, at the conservatory of Amsterdam.
 During these years he attended lessons with Jesse Van Ruller, Maarten van der Grinten and Martijn van Iterson, among others, and began a personal project that included a touch of flamenco and latin music in the compositions, characteristic of his Andalucia homeland.